 Each year, the British Heart Foundation (BHF) declares February as National Heart Month in the UK.
-Awareness of heart conditions and problems is bought to the fore with National Heart Month.
+During this time, awareness of a variety of heart conditions are bought to the fore with National Heart Month.

 - Heart attack